-Requirement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead Recognising that risk management is an integral part of all activities and must be considered in all aspects of decision making Good.
+F Requirement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead ~ Page 217 ~ Recognising that risk management of an integral part of all activities and must be considered in all aspects of decision making Good.
 Risk Management system in place with regular monitoring at Manager/HoS level and SLT and Audit Committee.
-New cross-service None.
-None. and role Risk Management Group established to monitor risk.
+New cross-service and role Risk Management Group established to monitor risk.
 Policy timetabled for review Summer 2022.
+None.
+None.
 Implementing robust and integrated risk management arrangements and ensuring that they are working effectively Good.
 Risk management policy formally approved and adopted.
 Due for review Summer 2022.
 Existing action in place via Strategic Risk Register to None.
 None.